taxjarsam/taxjar-developers/source/integrations/faq.md

 Yes, we do enforce rate limits for SmartCalcs API requests:

-- 500 requests per minute on [TaxJar Basic](https://www.taxjar.com/pricing/)
+- 10,000 requests per minute on [TaxJar Professional](https://www.taxjar.com/request-demo/)
-- 10,000 requests per minute on [TaxJar Plus](https://www.taxjar.com/plus/)
+- 25,000 requests per minute on [TaxJar Premium](https://www.taxjar.com/request-demo/)

 If you have any concerns about rate limiting, please [contact us](https://www.taxjar.com/contact/).